 No future condition H&H models or floodplain mapping was available in the Lower Rio Grande Planning Region for use in Task 2B.
-As a result, the RFPG had to modify existing conditions data to create future condition flood hazard information; the process for doing so is discussed in Section 2B.1.C.
+As a result, the RFPG had to modify existing conditions data to create future condition flood hazard information; the process for doing so is discussed in the following section, Section 2B.1.C.